 Disk dumplings from Hobaraya Shokudo

-Iizaka Onsen is one of the oldest hot springs in the Tohoku region, and is said to have been visited by Matsuo Basho in 1689 on his way to the famous Oku no Hosomichi.
+Iizaka Onsen is one of the oldest hot springs in the Tohoku region, and it is said that Matsuo Basho stopped here in 1689 on his way to the famous "Oku no Hosomichi" (The Narrow Road to the Deep North).

 Abukuma Express Line, Iizaka Line platform entrance

-This retro feel is already exciting.
+This retro feel is already exciting

 • Sabakoyu

-• Tenojiji Anahara Onsen
+• Tenojiji Anahara Hot Springs

-• Senki no Yu
+• Senke no Yu

 • Yawata no Yu